Online Modified Greedy Algorithm for Storage Control under Uncertainty: Numerical Experiments

 A slight modification of the cost function would render a problem which does not have an analytical solution.
 Consider the setting where only unsatisfied demand is penalized with a higher penalty during the day ($7$ am to $7$ pm):

 where $\Tday$ is the set of stages that corresponds to time points in the range of $7$ am to $7$ pm.
 We run the same set of tests above, with the modification that now $\muC = \muD = 0.85$, and $\lambda = 0.9975$ (which corresponds to the NaS battery in Example~\ref{eg:soe} operated in 5 minute intervals).
 Note that the greedy policy is only a sub-optimal heuristic for this case.
 Figure~\ref{fig:3} (right panel) shows OMG performs significantly better than the greedy algorithm.
 The costs of our algorithm together with the lower bounds give narrow envelopes for the optimal average cost $J^\star$ in this setting, which can be used to evaluate the performance of other sub-optimal algorithms numerically.
 We have also shown the performance and lower bounds of the OMG algorithm with \texttt{minS} and \texttt{maxW} parameter settings.
 In this example, \texttt{minS} gives better lower bounds whereas \texttt{maxW} leads to lower costs.
+Figure~\ref{fig:3pcs} translates the cost numbers into the percentage cost savings of operating the storage (with various approaches) comparing to the no storage scenario.

 In both experiments, we also plot the costs of certainty equivalent/predictive storage control, whose solution can be shown to be $\u_t = 0 $ for all $t$.
 Consequently, the costs of such operation rule are the same as the system costs when there is no storage.